rhyslwells/Data-Archive/content/standardised/R squared.md

 tags:
   - statistics
 ---
-R², or the coefficient of determination, measures the proportion of variance in the dependent variable that is explained by the independent variables in a [[regression]] model.
+R², or the coefficient of determination, ==measures the proportion of variance in the dependent variable that is explained by the independent variables== in a [[regression]] model.

 **Interpretation**:
 - R² values range from 0 to 1.